WokLibCodeClub/Snake/README.md

 # Word Snake for Pygame Zero

+The instructions for this project are not quite finished yet.
+We'll try and complete them as soon as we can!

 This project creates a display where letters follow one another around a window.
 It is a development from the project called [LetterA](../../../LetterA), and if you haven't done the LetterA project you might think about doing that before continuing with this Snake project.

 ![Snake GIF](snake.gif)